mecatran/gtfsvtor/README.md

   | IDFM Paris      |   1870 | 63471 | 467457 | 10564k |       - | 57m50s        | 50s           |
   | OV Netherlands  |   2703 | 63995 | 787736 | 16103k |   3384k | ?             | 2m27s         |

-**Note**: Performances comparisons are not 100% accurate as GTFSVTOR do not have all validators implemented, some of them can be a bit slow (block ID overlap...)
+**Note**: Performances comparisons are not 100% accurate as GTFSVTOR do not have all validators implemented.
 However most of the CPU-intensive work is implemented in GTFSVOR as the time of writing (loading and conversion of stops, trips, times, shapes, calendars; shape linear indexing; calendar indexing;
-stop spatial indexing; too fast travel checks, trip duplication detection...)
+stop spatial indexing; too fast travel checks, trip duplication detection, block ID overlap...)

 Developer guide
 ---------------